Lack of proms, weddings continue to hurt Maple Shade, New Jersey tailor

 He feels the worst for the kids and their families who missed out on tradition and the rights of passage.

-"The mothers would come in with the boys, and when they come out of the dressing room, they're crying just because their babies.
-They're young kids and they're going into the next step of life," he said.
+"The mothers would come in with the boys, and when they come out of the dressing room, they're crying just because their babies, their young kids, are going into the next step of life," Levin said.

 He thinks it could take up to a year to recover, but by then he expects some businesses will not survive.